DaoCloud/DaoCloud-docs/docs/en/docs/amamba/intro/concept.md

 - Pipeline Pipeline

-    [Pipeline](../02QuickStart/deploypipline.md) provides a visualized and customizable automatic delivery pipeline to help enterprises shorten the delivery cycle and improve delivery efficiency.
+    [Pipeline](../quickstart/deploypipline.md) provides a visualized and customizable automatic delivery pipeline to help enterprises shorten the delivery cycle and improve delivery efficiency.
 Currently the pipeline is implemented based on Jenkins.

--Credential
+- Credential

-    When the pipeline interacts with third-party applications, users need to configure Jenkins [credentials](../03UserGuide/Pipeline/Credential.md), and the pipeline can interact with third-party applications.
+    When the pipeline interacts with third-party applications, users need to configure Jenkins [credentials](../user-guide/Pipeline/Credential.md), and the pipeline can interact with third-party applications.

 - GitOps